- Types of Licence

 - Computer A opens the program.

-- The network seat is taken from our licencing server and allocated to Computer A, licencing their program for use.
+- The network seat is taken from our licensing server and allocated to Computer A, licensing their program for use.

 - Computer B opens the program, but is greeted with an error message stating “no network seats remaining”.

-- Computer A closes the program, and the network seat is returned to our licencing server.
+- Computer A closes the program, and the network seat is returned to our licensing server.

 - Computer B re-opens the program and the network seat is allocated to their machine.

-An active internet connection is required when opening and closing a program using a Network Floating licence to ensure the machines communicate with our licencing server.
+An active internet connection is required throughout all sessions of use with a Network Floating licence to ensure the machine maintains communication with our licensing server.
 These cannot be used offline.

 1.3 Shared (Only available for some programs)